 Trucks account for about 14% of yearly road fatalities.
-More than 5,000 people are killed, and 150,000 are injured every year as a result of accidents involving large vehicles, semis, tractor-trailers, big rigs, and buses.
+Over 5,000 people are killed, and 150,000 are injured yearly due to accidents involving large vehicles, semis, tractor-trailers, big rigs, and buses.
 Large trucks have far larger blind spots, turn more widely, and stop much more slowly than passenger vehicles.
 Truck drivers cause some accidents, but truck drivers may also be injured or killed when other motorists are not careful around their massive vehicles.

 There are about 5,000 annual fatalities and 85,000 annual injuries among motorcyclists in the United States.
-Motorcycle riders have an accident mortality rate that is 39 times higher than that of car passengers, and their risk of injury is eight times higher.
-Since they are less visible to other cars on the road, motorcyclists are at a greater risk of being involved in accidents due to environmental and road dangers.
+Motorcycle riders have an accident mortality rate 39 times higher than car passengers, and their risk of injury is eight times higher.
+Since they are less visible to other cars on the road, motorcyclists are at a greater risk of accidents due to environmental and road dangers.

 Pedestrian Accident Lawsuit

-Every year, more than 5,000 pedestrians are killed and 75,000 injured in incidents involving motor vehicles.
-Drivers that don’t properly yield the right-of-way at intersections are a major contributor to this problem.
+More than 5,000 pedestrians are killed annually, and 75,000 are injured in motor vehicle incidents.
+Drivers who don’t correctly yield the right-of-way at intersections significantly contribute to this problem.
 Pedestrian accidents are more common in urban areas because parked vehicles reduce a driver’s visibility.

 Bicyclist Accident Lawsuit

-It is estimated that each year over 800 persons lose their lives, and 49,000 are injured due to motor vehicle and bicycle accidents.
-Bicyclists are more susceptible to being cut off or struck by a vehicle because motorists have more difficulty noticing them.
+It is estimated that over 800 persons lose their lives each year, and 49,000 are injured due to motor vehicle and bicycle accidents.
+Bicyclists are more susceptible to being cut off or struck by a car because motorists have more difficulty noticing them.

 Car Accident Laws in Massachusetts

-In the aftermath of a Massachusetts traffic accident, it is important to be aware of the many laws that may come to play.
+In the aftermath of a Massachusetts traffic accident, it is important to know the many laws that may come into play.

 - How Massachusetts’ no-fault insurance system affects some of your decisions after an automobile accident

-- the deadlines to file a lawsuit in Massachusetts courts for a personal injury claim (assuming you qualify to bypass Massachusetts’ no-fault system), and
+- Deadlines to file a lawsuit in Massachusetts courts for a personal injury claim (assuming you qualify to bypass Massachusetts’ no-fault system), and

-- when you have to file a Massachusetts car accident report.
+- When to file a Massachusetts car accident report.

 Massachusetts: a No-fault Car Insurance State

-Learn all you need to know about no-fault Massachusetts car insurance from the personal injury attorneys at the Law Offices of Barry Feinstein & Affiliates P.C.
+You can learn all you need about no-fault Massachusetts car insurance from the personal injury attorneys at The Law Offices of Barry Feinstein & Affiliates P.C.